sveltejs/learn.svelte.dev/content/tutorial/04-advanced-sveltekit/03-advanced-routing/01-optional-params/README.md

 title: Optional parameters
 ---

-> TODO the filesystem constraints are broken here

 In the first chapter on [routing](/tutorial/pages), we learned how to create routes with [dynamic parameters](/tutorial/params).

 Sometimes it's helpful to make a parameter optional.
 A classic example is when you use the pathname to determine the locale — `/fr/...`, `/de/...` and so on — but you also want to have a default locale.